All You Need To Know About Swiss Chard – How To Cook It, What To Do With It, And Two Little-known Facts About It

 Types of chard

 There are three types of Swiss chard (Beta Vulgaris subsp. cicla var. flavescens):

 - rainbow chard – see the photograph above – a mix of different types of coloured chard

 - ruby, red or rhubarb chard – with red stems

 - white-stemmed chard and yellow-stemmed chard

 There is also another type of chard (not the ‘Swiss’ type) known as perpetual spinach, which has slightly thinner stems, and, not surprisingly, is even more like spinach.

-Where does chard originate?
+Where does it originate?
 Why isn’t Swiss chard Swiss?

-In spite of its name, however, Swiss chard does not come from Switzerland, but from Sicily (which explains perhaps why I find the white-stemmed type all over Sardinia).
+In spite of its name, however, Swiss chard does not come from Switzerland, but from Sicily (which explains perhaps why I find the white-stemmed type all over Sardinia – chard in general is very Italian).
 It’s described, in English at least (in Italian its name is ‘bietole’), as ‘Swiss’ because it was the botanist Karl Koch who first distinguished between chard and French spinach.
 Just to further confuse matters, Koch was in fact German rather than Swiss…

 How long does it keep?